ThunbergOlle/steam-bot/README.md

 Find the donwloaded folder, place it somewhere new and extract the files.

 2. Edit the config.json to fit your needs.
+Add your bot's steam account details & style the bot's profile.

 3. Open a command prompt & type the follwing command.
 ```